MrHaila/delugr/README.md

 ## Features

 - 100% browser based.
 Nothing to install!
+Just drag & drop your Deluge folder.
 - Browse your songs, synths, kits and samples and see how they are used.
 - At-a-glace visuals for spotting the most used and un-used items.
 - Preview (play) sample files.